Dr. Andrea D. Jasper

 Jasper has had various experiences working with, and advocating for, individuals with exceptional needs.
 Prior to earning her Ph.D. at Purdue University, she worked as a special education teacher at the secondary level and a paraeducator at the elementary level.
 She is very passionate about the field of special education and her previous years of experience at the K-12 level contribute to her effectiveness as a teacher educator, leader and role model for others.

 She has a strong record of teaching at the higher education level and in P-12 schools.
 She also has a solid record of research.
 Her research interests focus on learners with low-incidence disabilities and emotional behavioral disorders, classroom management and instructional strategies.
 She has authored or co-authored over 25 publications and has presented her work more than 70 times at multiple international/national, state and local conferences.
-Jasper is committed to excellence in teaching, research and service and demonstrates her commitment through her continued activity as a teacher and a scholar.
+Jasper is committed to excellence in teaching, research and service and demonstrates her commitment through her leadership and continued activity as a teacher educator and a scholar.

-Jasper believes in the importance of being student-centered and student-focused.
+As a leader, Jasper is deeply committed to equity and inclusion.
+She believes in the importance of being student-centered and student-focused.
 Her commitment to student success is a result of her personal experiences.
 Consequently, her choice to be student-centered and her commitment to student success are more than a passion, but an ethos that has been consistent throughout her academic career.

 Education